Code-Institute-Submissions/Touchdown/README.md

 The final element to consider was the surface plane of UX design.
 This is the look and feel of the website.
 Below are some screen shots of the website:

-Main Page:
+**Main Page:**
+This is the main page the user sees when the screen has loaded.

 <img src="https://github.com/DanielBradford/Touchdown/blob/master/assets/images/screenshots/ScreenshotMain.png" alt="screenshot">

-In Game Play (Card flashing):
+**In Game Play (Card flashing):** When the Start Game button is clicked, the cards flash in a random sequences which progresses each round.
+When the card 'flashes' its border changes to a gold color and then stops.

 <img src="https://github.com/DanielBradford/Touchdown/blob/master/assets/images/screenshots/ScreenshotFlash.png" alt="screenshot of in game play">

-In Game Play (Correct Answer):
+**In Game Play (Correct Answer):** If the user answers correctly this image is displayed:

 <img src="https://github.com/DanielBradford/Touchdown/blob/master/assets/images/screenshots/ScreenshotCorrect.png" alt="screenshot of correct annswer">

-In Game Play (Wrong Answer):
+**In Game Play (Wrong Answer):** If the user answers incorrectly this image is displayed:

 <img src="https://github.com/DanielBradford/Touchdown/blob/master/assets/images/screenshots/ScreenshotWrong.png" alt="screenshot of wrong answer">

 ## **Style / Theme**